Is Lightwave Logic Stock a Good Investment?

 Buy

 We provide investment recommendation to complement the last-minute expert consensus on Lightwave Logic.
 Our dynamic recommendation engine harnesses a multidimensional algorithm to analyze the entity's potential to grow using all technical and fundamental data available at the time.
-To make sure Lightwave Logic is not overpriced, please verify all Lightwave Logic fundamentals, including its number of shares shorted, cash per share, target price, as well as the relationship between the revenue and book value per share .
-Please also check out Lightwave Logic price to earning to check your buy or sell decision is consistent with all fundamental data available and that the company can sustain itself in the current economic cycle.
+To make sure Lightwave Logic is not overpriced, please verify all Lightwave Logic fundamentals, including its number of shares shorted, cash and equivalents, earnings per share, as well as the relationship between the revenue and current ratio .
+Given that Lightwave Logic is a hitting penny stock territory we strongly suggest to closely look at its price to earning.

 Market Performance